-Pneumothorax, commonly called a collapsed lung, can be a painful and worrying experience.
+Pneumothorax, commonly called a collapsed lung, can be painful and in certain situations, may be life-threatening.

 In a healthy body, the lungs are touching the walls of the chest.
 A pneumothorax occurs when air gets into the space between the chest wall and the lung, called the pleural space.

 The pressure of this air causes the lung to collapse on itself.
 The lung may fully collapse, but most often only a part of it collapses.
 This collapse can also put pressure on the heart, causing further symptoms.

 A few different things can cause pneumothorax, and symptoms can vary widely.
 Doctors can help to diagnose and treat pneumothorax.

 The causes of pneumothorax are categorized as either primary spontaneous, secondary spontaneous, or traumatic.

 A primary spontaneous pneumothorax (PSP) occurs when the person has no known history of lung disease.
 The direct cause of PSP is unknown.